 Gorillas In The Midst

 Instacart is going to face an extreme amount of pressure in the coming years.
 For two years, I’ve had discussions with Postmates, DoorDash and the other restaurant delivery companies, about their need to fulfill and deliver online groceries and also teach their grocery retail customers how to install dark kitchens and sell restaurant quality food direct to their customers.
-Micro-fulfillment is a major topic of discussion.
-Uber Postmates, DoorDash, Grubhub, etc., must invest in opening their own micro-fulfillment centers or partnering with a 3PL that can offer Micro-fulfillment as a Solution.
-Instacart is a frequent topic of discussion.
+In essence, I recommended to these companies to be more like Instacart.
+Uber Postmates, DoorDash, Grubhub, etc., must invest in opening their own micro-fulfillment centers or partnering with a 3PL that can offer Micro-fulfillment as a Solution (MaaS).

-Instacart is also going to be pressured by the rise of ‘Instant On-Demand’ rapid grocery delivery companies like GoPuff, Fridge No More, Jokr, Dija, Getir, or possibly, Gorillas.
-I rank Gorillas at the top of the list.
-These companies can deliver groceries in as little as 10 minutes.
+Instacart is also going to be pressured by the rise of ‘Instant On-Demand’ rapid grocery delivery companies like Jokr, Getir, and, Gorillas.
+Most people have never heard of these companies because they’re based in Europe.
+However, these companies are a potential threat to Instacart when they enter the U.S. market.
+Rapid grocery delivery companies can deliver groceries in as little as 10 minutes.
 How?
 By reducing the total number of SKUs they offer from the 40,000 to 50,000 products carried at most grocery retailers, to around 2,000 of the most essential items requested by consumers.
 The reduced number of SKU’s increases picking and delivery speeds.

+I have recommended in LinkedIn posts for Instacart to consider acquiring a rapid grocery delivery company.
 Instacart has focused on same-day deliveries since their inception.
 Now they must create the ability to deliver groceries and essential items in 30 minutes or less.
 This is easier said than done.
 Instacart doesn’t have their own micro-fulfillment centers and the orders will continue to be fulfilled from the grocery and convenience stores they serve.
 Also, rapid delivery is a ‘money loser’ as most of the baskets will be small in terms of the number of products ordered and delivered.
+Instacart must leverage automated MFCs to reduce labor costs and increase operational efficiency.
+In addition, Instacart and the rapid delivery players should evaluate partnering with or acquiring Robomart.
+I coined the term, “Hail a store” to describe the fact that Robomart operates very similar to Uber.
+However, instead of hailing a store, consumers can hail a Robomart van (a mobile store) loaded with the essential items they love and want most.
+I believe the Robomart model would complement the rapid delivery model.

 Instacart has no choice but to be deceptive.
 As with all deception, however, at some point the truth becomes known.